 |0.00 USD (Free)||0.00 USD (Free)||0.00 USD (Free)|

 A single map load is accrued for each instantiation of a

-object in a Maps SDK for Android mobile application.
+object in a Maps SDK for iOS mobile application.

 User interactions with the map, such as panning, zooming, or switching map layers, do not generate additional map loads.

 With the pay-as-you-go pricing model, the creation of a Street View panorama is no longer charged as a Mobile Native map load.
 It is charged as a Dynamic Street View.